 Each Load Serving Entity (LSE) on the PJM system incurs a Non-Synchronized Reserve obligation in kWh based on their Real-time load ratio share of the Non-Synchronized Reserves assigned.
 During hours when the NSRMCP is the same throughout the RTO, an LSE's Non-Synchronized Reserve obligation is equal to its load ratio share times the amount of Non-Synchronized Reserve assigned for the entire RTO for all five (5) minute intervals in the hour.
-During hours when congestion causes NSRMCPs to separate, each LSE's obligation is equal to its load ratio share within its Reserve Sub-Zone times the amount of Non-Synchronized Reserve obligation through the execution of a Non-Synchronized Reserve obligation through the execution of a Non-Synchronized Reserve bilateral transaction as described in Section 4b.2.7 of this Manual.
+During hours when congestion causes NSRMCPs to separate, each LSE's obligation is equal to its load ratio share within its Reserve Sub-Zone times the amount of Non-Synchronized Reserve assigned in that Reserve Sub-Zone.
+Any PJM market participant may incur or fulfill a Non-Synchronized Reserve obligation through the execution of a Non-Synchronized Reserve bilateral transaction as described in Section 4b.2.7 of this Manual.
 Each PJM Member LSE that is not part of an agreement to share reserves with external entities subject to the requirements in NERC Reliability Standard BAL-002 incurs a Non-Synchronized Reserve obligation based on their hourly Real-time load ratio share and applicable Reserve Zone's Non-Synchronized Reserve assigned during that hour.